-The Domain and its promotion will be managed in a way that encourages a spectrum of resources that support its stewardship.
+Kai lwi Lakes and its promotion will be managed in a way that encourages a spectrum of resources that support its stewardship.

-- To increase revenues from sources other than Council. - To manage the finances in a business-like manner including an annual business plan and budget. - To encourage sponsorship and partnerships which contribute resources in cash and/or kind. - To develop and manage the campground to achieve improved revenue. - To establish concession arrangements that are assessed for alignment with the Taharoa Domain Reserve Management Plan and related work plans.
+- To increase revenues from sources other than Council. - To manage the finances in a business-like manner including an annual business plan and budget. - To encourage sponsorship and partnerships which contribute resources in cash and/or kind. - To develop and manage the campground to achieve improved revenue. - To establish concession arrangements that are assessed for alignment with the Vision and Aims of the Kai Iwi Lakes (Taharoa Domain) Reserve Management Plan.

-- A strategy is in place to pursue funding from other agencies and is actively implemented. - Expected performance (financial and non-financial) is well-documented with performance monitored against targets. - A comprehensive business plan is established, monitored and adjusted on an annual basis. - Sponsors, other funding agencies and volunteers are involved in a range of initiatives. - Camp fees are reviewed and benchmarked against comparable facilities elsewhere in Northland. - The campground is achieving improved occupancy, including outside of peak season. - Concession/s are well established and providing an optimal service after paying a respectable fee that is reinvested in the Domain.
+- A strategy is in place to pursue funding from other agencies and is actively implemented. - Expected performance (financial and non-financial) is well-documented with performance monitored against targets. - A comprehensive business plan is established, monitored and adjusted on an annual basis. - Sponsors, other funding agencies and volunteers are involved in a range of initiatives. - Camp fees are reviewed and benchmarked against comparable facilities elsewhere in Northland. - The campground is achieving improved occupancy, including outside of peak season. - Approve concession/s where they are appropriate to provide alternate revenue and where they provide reinvested revenue for Kai Iwi Lakes.